 I have just come to learn that employers should not ask certain vets certain questions, and veterans should not say a damn thing about their experiences.
 Trust is earned.
 All an employer needs to know is that as a veteran, I am loyal, and will do whatever the task is – 100 percent and then some.
 That is it.
 As an employer, don’t tell people I was a Ranger with ten deployments so you can show them you support the troops.
 Your customers do not need to know that.
 Don’t hire a vet and then hang American flags outside your store and then fire him.
 Also, don’t fire the veteran over someone who openly abuses drugs.
 That makes a veteran angry and bitter.
 If you can’t afford payroll then say so, but don’t tell the veteran it is because he has demons that you as an employer do not know how to deal with.
 The only reason you know that veteran has demons is because you asked.

 For the last three years, I have tried to find work that did not involve guns or body armor.
 I would rather have my hands hold a hammer rather than be grasp the plastic grip of an M-4 or a Glock.
-Sadly, I have come full circle and start a job as a low profile security team member where I have to wear a plate carrier and carry a gun.
+Sadly, I have come full circle and started a job as a low-profile security team member where I have to wear a plate carrier and carry a gun.
 It is sad when the warrior who seeks peace seems destined to die at war, but that is the true state of affairs as a warrior.
 We can try and run from whom we are but our past always catches up with us.
 I wish I was born to do something else, but I was not.
 I look forward to tomorrow and having my son.
 That is all that matters.
 Just be careful whom you are honest with, some people do not deserve to know people of your caliber.

 This article first appeared in The Havok Journal on September 30, 2014.
 “JT” deployed 10 times as a member of the 75th Ranger Regiment, and as a private military contractor.
 He was awarded the Bronze Star for Valor and has nearly 4 years of overseas experience.